 As a result, your hood’s motors need to work harder to move the air out of your home.
 Over time, this puts a significant amount of strain on the motor, reducing the lifespan of your range hood.

 3. Smoke and odors will remain in your kitchen

 As time passes, you may begin to notice that smoke and cooking odors aren’t leaving your kitchen as quickly as they once did.

 If you notice that your hood isn’t working properly, check to see if you have a backdraft damper and a wall or roof cap installed.

-Double-check your duct installation to ensure that you’re following the industry’s recommended procedures.
+Double-check your duct installation to ensure that you follow the industry’s recommended procedures.

-In this article, we discuss what back drafting is, how it works and how to prevent it.
-We hope you use this information to take any backdrafting issues you may have or prevent it from ever becoming an issue in the first place.
+this article discusses what back drafting is, how it works and how to prevent it.
+We hope you use this information to take any backdrafting issues you may have or prevent them from ever becoming an issue in the first place.
 Below are some key takeaways:

-- The air outside should be cooler than inside to be cool down the kitchen.
+- The air outside should be cooler than inside to cool down the kitchen.

 - Don’t leave your hood fan on for more than 2 hours at a time.

 So, is your kitchen well protected against backdrafting?
 And did we cover everything you wanted to know?
 Let me know in the comments section below (I read and reply to every comment).
 If you found this article helpful, check out my full blog for more tips and tricks for your kitchen.
 Thanks for reading, and stay safe.